joyeecheung/node/doc/api/errors.md

 When trying to `require()` a [ES Module][] under `--experimental-require-module`, the module turns out to be asynchronous.
 That is, it contains top-level await.
-To see where the top-level await is, use `--print-pending-tla` (this would execute the modules before looking for the top-level awaits).
+To see where the top-level await is, use `--experimental-print-required-tla` (this would execute the modules before looking for the top-level awaits).

 <a id="ERR_REQUIRE_ESM"></a>